-Some say it is akin to “Notting Hill” in London, which was a run-down area until the 1980s.
+Some say Olre Holmegate is akin to “Notting Hill” in London, which was a run-down area until the 1980s.
 Notting Hill, Great Britain now has a contemporary reputation as an affluent and fashionable area; known for attractive terraces of Victorian townhouses, and high-end shopping and restaurants.
 Stavanger experienced its’ renaissance in 2005 when hairdresser Tom Kjørsvik envisioned doing something totally unique with his shop and was able to get the neighbors to play along.

 All the houses along the street were painted in different hues of bright colors, in accordance with a color scheme suggested by the artist Craig Flannagan, a prominent Stavanger artist.